 5 Common Questions Couples Ask in Therapy

-What are the 5 most common questions couples ask in therapy?
+What are the 5 most common questions couples ask in Online Couples Therapy?

 Relationships are like dances—they require rhythm, coordination, and a willingness to adapt to your partner's steps.
 Sometimes, the music flows smoothly; other times, you might stumble or step on each other's toes.
 During those moments of disharmony, couples often seek a therapist's guidance.
 At CBT Wellness, we understand couples' challenges, and we're here to provide a safe and supportive space to explore those difficulties.
+Check our online couples therapy services.

 Many questions arise when love feels strained or lost.
 Here are some of the most common questions we hear in couples therapy sessions, along with insights to help you understand your relationship better: